enzyme unit

 1 \mspace{4mu} \text{U} = 1 \mspace{4mu} \mu \text{mol} / \text{min}\\ \\ 1 \mspace{4mu} \text{U} = (1/60) \mspace{4mu} \mu \text{mol} / \text{s}\\ \\ 1 \mspace{4mu} \text{U} = (1000/60) \mspace{4mu} \text{nmol} / \text{s}\\ \\ 1 \mspace{4mu} \text{U} \approx 16.667 \mspace{4mu} \text{nkat}

-Note: The enzyme unit has been superceded by the SI coherent derived unit of catalytic activity the katal, symbol kat, and its subunits.
+Note: The enzyme unit has been superceded by the SI coherent derived unit the katal, symbol kat, and its subunits.
 For catalytic activity in the order of 1 U, the nanokatal, symbol nkat, should be used.